 The fragrant edible flesh can be described as sweet and tangy, citrusy with peach flavor and texture.

 Here’s a piece of information you can use to impress your friends.
 Count the number of petals on the bottom of the fruit, and then ask your friends, before opening the fruit “How many slices will this mangosteen contain?” – and then give your guess as the number of petals you counted.
-Your answer will always be correct; the number of petals at the bottom of the fruit correspond to the
+Your answer will always be correct; the number of petals at the bottom of the fruit correspond to the slices found inside.

 The mangosteen is commonly known as “The Queen of fruits” in parts of southeast Asia, notably Singapore and Malaysia.
 It is believed to have “cooling” properties that counteract the “heatiness” of durians, the so-called “King of fruits”.
 The fact that the fruiting seasons of these two fruits coincide makes these titles particularly apt.